quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 ### datagrams_sent
 Importance: Extra

-When we pass one or more UDP-level datagrams to the socket
+When we pass one or more UDP-level datagrams to the socket.
+This is useful for determining how QUIC packet buffers are drained to the OS.

 Data: